Rose Roots Community Garden Bylaws

 Sustainability, Education, and Community Outreach

-For the purpose of voting and petitioning in accordance with these bylaws, each member household will count as one vote or as one petitioning member regardless of the number of individuals that live in that household.
+For the purpose of voting and petitioning in accordance with these Bylaws, each plot will count as one vote or as one petitioning member regardless of the number of individuals that work that plot.
 A non-voting Honorary Membership may be conferred, by vote of the membership, upon deserving garden members who no longer wish to garden or are otherwise unable to do so; but wish to participate in garden activities.
 Honorary Members shall not be required to pay membership fees and may not serve on the Steering Committee.
 Except where otherwise specified, the term “member” in these bylaws refers to the household and not to individuals within the household.
 Membership may be terminated at any time by notice from the member, by majority vote of the Steering Committee, or by petition from five or more members.